-

 Conclusion

-This project began with the assumption that there is a need for products and services focused on the well-being of individuals who have given birth.
-Through personal experience, secondary research, and user surveys and interviews, we validated this need.
-LOOK AFTER aims to bridge the gap in the market by providing resources, information, and a platform for connecting with others who share similar experiences.
-The app offers valuable benefits, including raising awareness of PPD, providing self-care guidance, and helping users feel less alone in their struggles."
+This project started with the belief that there’s a real need for products that support the well-being of people who have given birth.
+Through personal experience, secondary research, and user interviews and surveys, we validated that need.
+LOOK AFTER is designed to fill this gap by offering helpful resources, emotional support, and a space to connect with others going through similar experiences.
+The app raises awareness of postpartum depression (PPD), provides self-care tools, and helps users feel less alone during a difficult and often overlooked time.